Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 }
 ```

 Note! you have to sum the population for all cities in a country along the way.
+You did this earlier, it's not shown in the last couple examples!

 **Challenge**

-Your goal is the get the data arranged in the structure above.
+Your goal is to get the data arranged in the structure above.
 There are many ways to do this.
 Any method you choose is as good as another.

 If you need help getting started try this.
-Start with a:
+Start with:

 ```JS
 const byCountry = {